Docs

 Detection Modules

-The Detection Modules panel controls which detection modules are active during binary and source analysis passes.
+The Detection Modules panel controls which detection modules are active during source analysis passes.
 Each module targets a specific vulnerability class and can be toggled independently.

 Detection modules